chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

  |---|---|---
  | 1	 | 201707 | 4.16390041493776

+The average number of transactions per user who made a purchase is approximately 4.16.
+This indicates that users who made purchases were likely to make multiple transactions within the same month.

 ### Query 06: Average amount of money spent per session.
 Only include purchaser data in July 2017
 ```sql
 SELECT